awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-components-linux.md

 # Components \(deployment on Linux\)<a name="launch-wizard-components-linux"></a>

-A SQL Server Always On application deployed on Linux with Launch Wizard includes the following components:
+A SQL Server application deployed on Linux with Launch Wizard includes the following components:
 + A **virtual private cloud \(VPC\)** configured with [public and private subnets](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html#what-is-vpc-subnet) across three Availability Zones\.
 A public subnet is a subnet whose traffic is routed to an internet gateway\.
 If a subnet does not have a route to the internet gateway, then it is a private subnet\.
 The VPC provides the network infrastructure for your SQL Server deployment\.
 + An **internet gateway** to provide access to the internet\.
 + In the public subnets, **network address translation \(NAT\)** for outbound internet access\.
 If you are deploying in your preexisting VPC, Launch Wizard uses the existing NAT gateway in your VPC\.
 For more information about NAT gateways, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.